OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 Please run `msiexec.exe` as an administrator.
 It is performing an installation, and you will be prompted by Windows to confirm.
 :::

-Optionally you can instead use [Chocolatey](https://chocolatey.org) to install Octopus.
-See the OctopusDeploy chocolatey package website for more details: https://chocolatey.org/packages/OctopusDeploy
+Alternatively, you can use [Chocolatey](https://chocolatey.org) to install Octopus.
+See the `OctopusDeploy` [chocolatey package](https://chocolatey.org/packages/OctopusDeploy) for further information.

 ### Upgrading the database and restarting the service